adobe/spectrum-css/README.md

 </script>
 ```

-Based on which scales you'll be using, you can choose to load different files:
+Based on which scales you'll be using; you can choose to load different files:

 * `@spectrum-css/icon/dist/spectrum-css-icons.svg` - Both medium and large icons for responsive UIs that support both `.spectrum--medium` and `.spectrum--large`
 * `@spectrum-css/icon/dist/spectrum-css-icons-medium.svg` - Medium icons only, supports `.spectrum--medium` only